PennLINC/qsirecon/docs/builtin_pipelines.rst

 This means you do not need to add a ``--datasets`` argument to your command line, and can instead select them just with ``--atlases``.

-If you previously were using the default atlases in a "connectivity matrix" workflow, you can match the previous behavior by adding
+If you previously were using the default atlases in a "connectivity matrix" pipeline, you can match the previous behavior by adding

 ``--atlases 4S156Parcels 4S256Parcels 4S456Parcels Brainnetome246Ext AICHA384Ext Gordon333Ext AAL116``